Vetjurv4/CSS-HTML-website-template/README.md

-# CSS-HTML-website-template
+# CSS & HTML website-template
 This is a website for advertising cleaning services.
-It is built using HTML5 and CSS3.
+I built this back in the days using Vanilla HTML5 and CSS3 while I was still learning website development.

-# Getting started
+This website is published at https://vetjurv4.github.io/CSS-HTML-website-template/

-## Installation
+## To run the project into your computer

 Clone the repository